Hugh McDermott (politician)

 Paul Joseph Hugh McDermott (born 15 June 1968) is an Australian politician who was elected to the New South Wales Legislative Assembly as the State Member for Prospect for the Labor Party at the 2015 New South Wales state election.
 Prior to entering Parliament he had a career as an international lawyer and university academic.
+Since 2023 he has served as Parliamentary Secretary to the Attorney General in the government of Chris Minns.

-Early life
+Childhood and background

 Hugh McDermott was born in Sydney but grew up in Central and Southern Queensland.
 He attended a number of primary schools in his childhood before attending and graduating from Miami State High School.
-After leaving school McDermott worked blue collar or semi-skilled jobs including as a jackeroo in central Queensland and north-western New South wWales, a barman in the Whitsundays, and an office clerk in Brisbane.
+After leaving school McDermott worked blue collar or semi-skilled jobs including as a jackeroo in central Queensland and north-western NSW, a barman in the Whitsundays, and an office clerk in Brisbane.

-He moved to Armidale, NSW, at 19, to attend the University of New England and studied for a BA in Politics and Economic History.
+He moved to Armidale, NSW, at 19, to attend The University of New England and studied for a BA in Politics and Economic History.
 He became active in student politics, being elected as President of the UNE Students Association and Representative Council in 1989.
 He continued his study part-time while working full-time and moved to Sydney, where he became involved with the trade union movement and the Australian Labor Party.